 Addiction is a chronic disease, which means that it never completely goes away.
-For most addicts, once they’ve become exposed and addicted to a particular drug or to alcohol, they will always be at risk of becoming addicted again or becoming addicted to a different substance.
-For this reason, there are a variety of factors involved in what occurs when a relapse takes place.
+For this reason, there are a variety of factors involved in what occurs when a relapse takes place, including:

 The Cycle of Relapse